Equipment Management

 Buying Equipment

-Ownership and tax benefits make owning company equipment appealing, but the high initial costs mean this option isn’t for everyone.
+Ownership and tax benefits make buying company equipment attractive, but the high upfront cost rules it out for plenty of businesses.

 What Does Buying Equipment Mean, and How Does It Work?